coolmaksat/hvpapp/README.md

 # OligoPVP

-OligoPVP is provided as part of DeepPVP tool using the parameters --digenic and --trigenic for ranking candidate disease-causing variant pairs and triples.
+OligoPVP is provided as part of DeepPVP tool using the parameters --digenic, --trigenicm and --oligogenic for ranking candidate disease-causing variant pairs and triples.
 Our prepared set of synthetic genomes digenic combinations are available [here](http://bio2vec.net/pvp/deepPVP/dida/) using data from the DIgenic diseases DAtabase (DIDA).
-The comparitive results with other methods are also provided.
-Results are obtained using DeepPVP v2.0.
+The comparison results with other methods are also provided.
+Results were obtained using DeepPVP v2.0.

 # People